Canada beats Brazil in women's goalball semifinal at Parapan American Games | TSN

 Canada will play Argentina for the bronze medal on Friday.
 The Americans will play Brazil for gold and a berth at the Paralympics.

-Canadian Paralympic Committee chief executive officer Karen O'Neill said Rodrigues is a strong leader with a passion for making Para sport the "best and most impactful it can be."
+Karen O'Neill, chief executive officer of the Canadian Paralympic Committee, said Rodrigues is a strong leader with a passion for making Para sport the "best and most impactful it can be."

 "We know he will be a very effective ambassador for all Para athletes in the Americas and contribute to advancing Para sport across the region," O'Neill said in a statement.